jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 This is the only treatment that will cause you a pain.
 Granted, it’s not a high level of pain, but it’s the only treatment that comes with it.

 It’s a simple procedure.
-You buy a dermaroller with 1.5 mm needles and 1-3 times a week, roll the over your scalp in a horizontal,&nbsp; vertical, and diagonal directions until your skin feels slightly irritated even when you aren’t rolling.
+You buy a dermaroller with 1.5 mm needles and 1-3 times a week, roll the over your scalp in a horizontal,  vertical, and diagonal directions until your skin feels slightly irritated even when you aren’t rolling.

 ![My derma roller with 1.5mm needles to help my hair grow](/assets/images/posts/derma-roller-for-hair-loss.jpg "My derma roller with 1.5mm needles to help my hair grow"){: width="450" height="600"}

 Scientist have posited a numnber of ways this could work, but no one is quite sure what the mechanism is.
 It’s just been shown to work.

 The research that evaluated the efficacy of this technique conducted the trials with a 5% minoxidil solution to get even more powerful results ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/)).
-Fortunately, using a topical minoxidil solution is part of the hair loss prevention protocol.&nbsp;
+Fortunately, using a topical minoxidil solution is part of the hair loss prevention protocol.

 Check out my article that goes more in-depth into dermarolling and how it works here—&gt;[Dermarolling for hair loss](/derma-roller-for-hair/)